The Virtue of Not Knowing Too Much

-I sit with my friend and we celebrate all that we see in front of us, both of us look away momentarily, quietly acknowledging, without saying a word, that there is hope for both of us, for all of us, despite what any section of society, which friends or family members, or doctor, may tell us.
+As I finish up the coffee with my mate we celebrate all that we see in front of us, and both of us look away momentarily, quietly acknowledging, without saying a word, that there is hope for both of us, for all of us, despite what any section of society, friends, family members, or doctor, may tell us.
 Hope cannot, and need not, be deferred, or bridled or diminished because we might find it difficult, or even impossible, to find it within ourselves at any particular point in time to summon it.
 Hope is a virtue that never diminishes us.

 I hope that explains it.